Night Family

 "Night Family" is the fourth episode of the sixth season of the Adult Swim animated television series Rick and Morty.
-Written by Rob Schrab and directed by Jacob Hair, the episode likely pays homage to Rod Serling's television series Night Gallery.
+It was written by Rob Schrab and directed by Jacob Hair.

 Plot

 At breakfast, Rick introduces his family to a "Somnambulator", a device which can make their unconscious bodies perform tasks while they sleep.
 Bodies under the influence of the device are referred to as "Night People".

 The family use the Somnambulator to make their unconscious selves do all the chores they don't want to do in their waking hours, with the exception of Jerry, who treats his Night Person as a pen pal.
 When Night Jerry writes a letter requesting that the family rinse their dishes before going to bed, Rick becomes incensed and leaves a mess for the Night People to clean up.
 This prompts the Night People to rise up against the "Daymanoids" (as they call their conscious selves).
 Under the leadership of Night Summer, they hijack the Somnambulator and create an army of robots, which they use to enslave the Daymanoids.
 The Daymanoids effect an escape, but Night Summer chases them down and sedates them, causing them to become Night People permanently.

+As the credits roll it shows the Night People enjoying lavish vacations and concerts halls.
 In a post-credits scene, the Night People, having blown all their money and grown tired of life, destroy the Somnambulator, allowing the awakened family to continue as normal.
 The family are horrified to learn that the Choco Taco was permanently discontinued while they were asleep.